Dilepton Radiation from Strongly Interacting Systems: Basic Theoretical Concepts

 One should note, however, that the latter only holds for strict VDM, which assumes that the coupling $g_V$ is constant.
-For narrow resonances like the $\omega$ and the $\phi$ meson such an assumption is justified but the situation is more complex in case of the broad $\rho$ meson state.
+For narrow resonances like the \textomega\ and the \textphi\ meson such an assumption is justified but the situation is more complex in case of the broad \textrho\ meson state.
 For example, the extended VDM model of~\cite{OConnell:1995nse} uses two coupling schemes for the hadron-photon transition: a direct coupling to photons and a coupling via intermediate vector mesons which vanishes at $q^2=0$.
 Consequently, a linear dependence on the dilepton mass is predicted~\cite{Effenberger:1999nn}.

 An important channel for dilepton production in heavy-ion reactions at ultra-relativistic energies is the annihilation of two pions in the fireball.
-The respective elementary cross section has been calculated using a Breit-Wigner resonance description in~\cite{Koch:1992sk} and \cite{Ko:1996is}:
+The respective elementary cross section has been calculated using a Breit--Wigner resonance description in~\cite{Koch:1992sk} and \cite{Ko:1996is}:

-It demonstrates the dependence of the cross section on the $\pi\pi$ center of mass collision energy $\sqrt{s}=M$ with $F_{\pi}$ denoting the eTFF of charged pions and
+It demonstrates the dependence of the cross section on the \textpi\textpi center of mass collision energy $\sqrt{s}=M$ with $F_{\pi}$ denoting the eTFF of charged pions and

-defining the two pion decay width of the $\rho$ meson ($\Gamma_{\ell+\ell^-}$ is given by Eq.~\ref{eqn:gamma-vdm}).
-The proper threshold behaviour is guaranteed by $\Gamma_{\pi\pi}$ as it cuts off the dilepton mass distribution from pion annihilation at $2m_{\pi}$.
+defining the two pion decay width of the \textrho\ meson ($\Gamma_{\ell+\ell^-}$ is given by Eq.\,\ref{eqn:gamma-vdm}).
+The proper threshold behavior is guaranteed by $\Gamma_{\pi\pi}$ as it cuts off the dilepton mass distribution from pion annihilation at $2m_{\pi}$.

-In contrary, for dileptons from the previously discussed baryon resonance Dalitz decays such a cut-off does not exist since the mass of the $\rho$ meson is generated from the excitation energy of the baryonic resonance.
+On contrary, for dileptons from the previously discussed production mechanism involving baryon resonances such a cut-off does not exist since the mass of the \textrho\ meson is generated from the excitation energy of the baryonic resonance.
 These production mechanisms have been applied in the transport codes GiBUU~\cite{Weil:2012ji}, UrQMD~\cite{Endres:2015fna}, (P)HSD~\cite{Bratkovskaya:2007jk,Bratkovskaya:2013vx}, RQMD~\cite{Cozma:2006vp,Santini:2008pk} and SMASH~\cite{Weil:2016fxr}.
-The threshold behaviour is particularly visible in calculations carried out for SIS18/BEVALAC energies.
-We will return to this aspect in the discussion of the data (\mycf Sec.~\ref{sec:status}).
+The threshold behavior is particularly visible in calculations carried out for SIS18/BEVALAC energies.
+We will return to this aspect in the discussion of the data (\mycf Sec.\,\ref{sec:status}).

-For dilepton decays of vector mesons lepton angular distributions were calculated in~\cite{Gottfried:1964nx,Falciano:1986wk,Faccioli:2011pn} and expressed, in agreement with Eq.~\ref{eqn:mes-matrix-el}, by
+For dilepton decays of vector mesons lepton angular distributions were calculated in~\cite{Gottfried:1964nx,Falciano:1986wk,Faccioli:2011pn} and expressed, in agreement with Eq.\,\ref{eqn:mes-matrix-el}, by